 Unix was primarily oriented towards the command line interface,

-on in Linux.
+and that legacy is carried on in Linux.
 Thus, the graphical user

-interface with its windows, icons and menus are
+interface with its windows, icons and menus are built on top of a

 basic command line interface.
 Furthermore, this means that the

-system is structured to be easily manageable andaccessible
+Linux filesystem is structured to be easily manageable andaccessible

 from the command line.